voronianski/heroku-buildpack-luvit/README.md

 Hacking
 -------

 To use this buildpack, fork it on Github.
-Push up changes to your fork, then create a test app with `--buildpack <your-github-url>` and push to it.
+Push up changes to your fork, then create a test app with ``--buildpack {your-github-url}`` and push to it.